Spectral sequences of a Morse shelling: Relative homology of a Morse tile

 \begin{defi} The relative homology (resp. cohomology) of a Morse tile $T$ with coefficients in the Abelian group $G$ is the homology $H_* (\overline{T} , \overline{T} \setminus T ; G)$ (resp. $H^* (\overline{T} , \overline{T} \setminus T ; G)$) of the chain complex $C_* (\overline{T} ; \Z) \otimes G / C_* (\overline{T} \setminus T ; \Z) \otimes G$ (resp. $\ker \big( \hom (C^* (\overline{T} ; \Z) ,G) \to \hom (C^* (\overline{T} \setminus T ; \Z) , G) \big)$). \end{defi}

-\begin{prop} The relative homology and cohomology of regular Morse tiles vanish while they are isomorphic to the coefficient group $G$ and concentrated in degree $k$ in the case of critical tiles of index $k$. \end{prop}
+\begin{prop} The relative homology and cohomology of regular Morse tiles vanish whereas they are isomorphic to the coefficient group and concentrated in degree $k$ in the case of critical tiles of index $k$. \end{prop}